kalpanagl/main/Data Engineering.md

 - - -

-title: "What's new and planned for Synapse Data Engineering in Microsoft Fabric"v
+title: "What's new and planned for Synapse Data Engineering in Microsoft Fabric

 description: See what's new and planned for Synapse Data Engineeringin Microsoft Fabric.
 Fabric Data Engineering release plans or roadmap.